Stokes County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-- BAC over 0.08: If your blood alcohol content (BAC) was 0.08 or higher, your license will be suspended for a period determined by North Carolina state law.
-This period can vary based on prior offenses.
-Consult with a DUI attorney to understand the specific suspension length you're facing.
+• BAC over 0.08: If your blood alcohol content (BAC) was 0.08 or higher, your license will be suspended according to North Carolina law.
+This suspension is triggered automatically by the DMV upon receiving notification of your BAC result.

 If You Refused Testing

-- Implied Consent Law in North Carolina: North Carolina, like most states, has an implied consent law.
-This law states that by driving on North Carolina roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
-Refusal to comply with this law carries severe consequences.
+• Implied Consent Law in North Carolina: North Carolina's implied consent law means that by driving on the state's roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit to testing results in an immediate, automatic license suspension.

 The ALR/Administrative Hearing